anahojan/FUNGEN/README.md

 # FUNGEN

-CODE FROM FUNCTIONAL GENOMICS USING R
+Code from functional genomics using R